mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - Unique identifier of the cluster.

    * - ``labels``
-     - array of documents
+     - array
      - Array containing key-value pairs that tag and categorize the cluster.

    * - ``mongoDBVersion``
      - string